-Reviewing material
+- Reviewing material

 - Questioning

 - Sequencing Concepts and Modelling

 - Stages of Practice

 as well as giving attention to the development of students' literacy skills.
+Within these four main strands it is expected that teachers plan and use a wide range of formative assessment strategies within every lesson.